shri360/Esp32/README.md

 If it doesn't work, double/triple check the wiring.
 It use many wires, wrong wiring could happen.

-NOTE: This 3.5" MCUFriend TFT LCD use 3.3V, it become very very hot when use 5V.
+NOTE: This 3.5" MCUFriend TFT LCD use 3.3V.